Human Services Program

 How do I apply for my degree?

-The semester before you finish all of your requirements for your Associate Degree or Certificate of Achievement, complete a request for graduation at the Registrar's Office.
-The college will check to make sure you have met all of the requirements and will contact you if there are any problems.
+The semester before you finish all of your requirements for your Certificate of Completion, Certificate of Achievement or Associate Degree you will need to meet with the Human Services Program Director to complete a request for graduation and pre-audit.
+The college will then check to make sure you met all of the requirements and will contact you if there are any problems.

 Health and Human Services Building (Room 108)